Eating Plums (Aloo Bukhara) During Pregnancy

-How Many Plums/Prunes to Eat Daily While Pregnant
+How Many Plums to Eat Daily While Pregnant?

-The daily amount depends on factors like sex, health status, age, and so on.
+The daily amount depends on factors like gender, health status, age, and so on.
 When pregnant, a woman can eat 150-200 gms of fresh plums in a day.
 You must make sure that you eat only fresh plums and not the dried ones, and that too in moderation.
-Although plums are delicious and nutritious, they are not to be consumed in excess as they can lead to certain side effects.
+Although plums are delicious and nutritious, they should not be consumed in excess as they can lead to certain side effects.